Skip to main content

 4. Your provider will conduct a thorough examination based on your reason for visit, presenting symptoms and health history.
 Charges will be based on examination and services provided during the visit.

-5. At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
+5. At the end of your visit, you are provided with a visit summary, receipt and educational material.
 At your request, we can send your primary care provider information about your visit.

 • Asthma